That’s right. I’m a space invader and proud of it. Know why?

 Less motion.
 More meaning.

-If you want to dip your toe into mindful leadership, subscribe to the weekly blog and podcast.
+If you want to dip your toe into mindful leadership, subscribe to the weekly blog.

 Either way, I promise you will love this space.